 Responses to dietary saturated fats and risk of lifestyle-based metabolic disease are affected by multiple genes and environmental factors.
-Specifically, genetic variations in the genes TCF7L2, FTO, LTA, TNFa, IL6, ADIPOQ and APOA2 influence response to dietary fat.
-Genetic variations within these genes alter an individual's risk for gestational diabetes, weight gain, obesity, metabolic syndrome, and insulin resistance in response to an increase in dietary fat intake.
-Consuming a high saturated fat diet is linked with increased oxidative stress in the oocyte environment and has been shown to be associated with fewer viable oocytes retrieved for IVF.
+Specifically, genetic variations in the genes TCF7L2, FTO, LTA, TNFA, IL6, ADIPOQ and APOA2 influence response to dietary fat.
+Consuming a high fat diet is linked with an increase in serum and semen triglyceride levels and metabolic changes, which contribute to testicular oxidative stress and hormonal disruption, impaired sperm motility and function, and male infertility.
+Furthermore, an increase in saturated fat content in sperm membranes are found in those with asthenozoospermia and oligozoospermia.

-• You carry versions of the LTA, TNFa and IL6 genes that together, are NOT associated with an increased risk of developing metabolic syndrome with high saturated fat intake.

-• You also carry the 'typical' or 'normal' function version of each of the TCF7L2, FTO, ADIPOQ, and APOA2 genes.
+- You carry versions of the LTA, TNFa and IL6 genes that together, are NOT associated with an increased risk of developing metabolic syndrome with high saturated fat intake. - You also carry the 'typical' or 'normal' function version of each of the TCF7L2, FTO, ADIPOQ, and APOA2 genes.